lorin/booknotes/dynamics-in-action.md

 ### Part I

 - analysis of major warhorses of contemporary action theory
-- demonstrates that action theory rests on two mistaken views of cause & expalnaation
+- demonstrates that action theory rests on two mistaken views of cause & expalanation
 - this causes problems

 #### Chapters 1 & 2